As audiologists, we need to manage and negotiate change in our daily routines to navigate through ever shifting demands and requirements.

 What Helps and What Hinders

-Berth Danermark explores the different factors and elements that influence the change process inside the clinic.
+Berth Danermark of the Swedish Institute for Disability Research explores the different factors and elements that influence the change process inside the clinic.

 Change Management Strategies in Health Care

-Amr El Refaie, Ph.D., finds that the best way to change an individual’s clinical practices is to introduce change as early as possible in their professional journey.
-After attending the seminar, he was struck by the power of appreciative enquiry and success stories to create a positive environment for change.
+Amr El Refaie, Ph.D., finds that the best way to change clinical practices is to introduce change as early as possible in their professional journey.
+After attending the seminar, he was struck by the power of appreciative enquiry.